-What Are the Symptoms of Strep Throat and How Do You Treat It?
+9 Common Symptoms of Strep Throat and How to Treat It in 2024

 The Centers for Disease Control says there are up to 24,000 cases of strep throat in the United States each year.
 Children and adults alike can be affected by strep throat.
 And while the infection can cause some serious issues if left untreated, strep throat is common and treatment is straightforward and simple.